Skip to main content

 In addition to user API keys, Reply supports two centralized authentication methods:

-• Organization API keys for all workspaces in an organization
+• Organization API keys for all team/workspaces in an organization

-A Master API key provides workspace-wide access.
-Unlike a user API key, which always acts as a single user, a Master API key can make requests as any user in the workspace.
+A Team key provides team/workspace-wide access.
+Unlike a user API key, which always acts as a single user, a Team key can make requests as any user in the team/workspace.
 Common use cases include:

 • Team-wide automation